Extra 25% off top-secret theatre tickets from £4, including West End shows...

 Here are our key tips on getting the most out of Central Tickets:

 - The first rule of seat-filling is... you do not talk about seat-filling.
-Before we get into it, remember, you're on a covert operation.
-After all, the woman next to you might not be too thrilled to hear you paid £4, when she paid £50.
+Remember, you're on a covert operation.
+After all, the person next to you might not be too thrilled to hear you paid £4, when they paid £50.

 Central Tickets says: "Our event organisers rely on us for discretion.
 Make no mention of the cheap tickets – either at the theatre or on social media."
 So keeping schtum is a must – otherwise your account will be closed.

 - Once you've joined, check often – and subscribe to its emails.
 It pays to scroll through listings regularly.
 Popular West End shows sell out faster than a speeding bullet.
 As well as checking the Central Tickets site, you can choose to subscribe to up to four daily emails.
-Go to 'My Preferences' to choose how many you receive.
+Go to 'My Preferences' in your account settings to choose how many you receive.

 - It's pot luck which seats you get.
 You only find out the exact seats you've been allocated when you arrive at the box office – you won't know at the point of booking.
 Some do report getting good seats in the stalls though, so don't assume you'll be stuck behind a pillar.